DaDude001/doom_helmeter/README.txt

 This is yet another visor HUD, but this time it actually uses zscript instead an excessive amount of ACS hackery (*cough* UDV *cough cough*)
 I made it to try zscript HUDs, and to make a more "modern" visor HUD.
 Should be compatible with most gameplay mods that are compatible with any custom HUD, although a minor amount of configuration is needed
-Tested and proven to work in vanilla, Brutal Doom v22, Rust and Bones,
+Tested and proven to work in vanilla, Brutal Doom v22, Rust and Bones, and Gunslinger Set
+	Although, several elements are disabled due to this HUD not supporting them yet (eg. BD stamina, GS' weapon fire modes, etc)
 Note: Display graphics are kinda ugly.
 I am not a sprite artist, but I tried my best.
 	If you wish to contribute some better looking graphics, go ahead
 Features: